Back to All Events

 Specifically delegates will learn to:

-Understand the intrinsic motivations of team members.
+2. Understand the personal motivations of team members.

-De-escalate conflict and turn it into positive tension.
+6. De-escalate conflict and turn it into positive tension.

 Cost: £695 (+VAT) per person.
 Groups of 5 cost £2850 (+VAT).